RonanMitchell/FinMetrics_Essay/README.md

 This is the README for an R project.
-The purpose of this README is to guide the reader through the programming decisions I made when plotting bond yields calculating yield spreads in order to answer the following
+The purpose of this README is to guide the reader through the programming decisions I made when plotting bond yields and calculating yield spreads in order to answer the following question:
-question:

 - *“Study bond yield spreads - you have 10yr and 2yr bond yields.
   Calculate the spread and see if you can find any interesting patterns